openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 On scale down, the controller will recognize a machine is being deleted and check for a `preTerminate` lifecycle hook.
 If the hook exists, the controller will retrieve the IP address of the node from nmstate and release the IP.
-The `preTerminate` should be removed regardless of if the IP address was successfully released to prevent blocking the machine's deletion.
+It is recommended that if releasing a lease fails that the controller retries some number of times before giving up.
+However, upon giving up, the controller should remove the `preTerminate` regardless of if the IP address was successfully released to prevent blocking the machine's deletion.

 In this workflow, the controller is responsible for managing, claiming, and releasing IP addresses.